athomasliz/Notesaurus/docs/java/core.md

     a2 += " World";
     System.out.println(a1 == a2); // false
     ```
-1. `intern()` will return the String with the same value from the String Pool instead of creating a new String.
+1. `intern()` will return the String from the String Pool (if exist) instead of creating a new String.
     ```java
     var a1 = "Hello World";
     var a2 = "Hello";